-As shown on the attached laboratory analysis sheets, Sequoia Analytical Laboratory reported that the levels of low/medium boiling point hydrocarbons (LMBP) detected in monitoring wells MW3 and MW4 on January 23, 1992, "do not appear to contain gasoline."
-Sequoia verbally informed KEI that the levels of LMBP hydrocarbons detected in wells MW3 and MW4 were due to one unidentified peak (probably tetrachloroethene).
-In order to positively identify this compound, KEI recommends that the ground water samples collected next quarter from all four wells be analyzed for EPA method 8010 constituents.
+As shown on the attached laboratory analysis sheets, Sequoia Analytical Laboratory reported that the levels of low/medium boiling point hydrocarbons (LMBP) detected in monitoring wells MW3 and MW4 on April 23, 1992, "do not appear to contain gasoline.
+LMBP is due to several unidentified peaks."
+In order to positively identify the compounds, KEI recommends that the ground water samples collected next quarter from all four wells be analyzed for EPA method 8010 constituents.

-KEI previously proposed the installation of an additional monitoring well (MW5) in the sidewalk along East 14th Street, per KEI's proposal (KEI-P89-0301.P4) dated July 23, 1991.
+KEI previously proposed the installation of an additional monitoring well in the sidewalk along East 14th Street, per KEI's proposal (KEI-P89-0301.P4) dated July 23, 1991.
 On February 10, 1992, a representative of KEI was on-site to supervise concrete coring at the proposed well location, and to hand dig the upper 5 feet of material to verify that no utilities are present.
 A concrete obstruction was encountered at a depth of about 2 feet below grade.
 On a second attempt 5 feet from the proposed location, the concrete obstruction was again encountered.
-KEI has contacted the City of San Leandro inspectors to determine whether the well can be completed at or near this location, and is prepared to schedule the well installation as soon as a feasible well location is determined.
+KEI contacted City of San Leandro inspectors and determined that the well cannot be completed at or near this location due to the presence of a storm drain and other underground utilities.
+KEI has requested that Unocal reactivate the process of securing off-site permission for the originally proposed location.
+KEI is prepared to install the well as soon as the access permission and the necessary permits have been received.